K–10English K–10 Syllabus

 reads and comprehends texts for wide purposes using knowledge of text structures and language, and by monitoring comprehension

-Identify different purposes and strategies for reading
+Loading different Loading and strategies for Loading

 Determine the relevance of a text for a specific purpose

-Identify the difference between quoted speech and reported speech
+Identify the difference between Loading and Loading

 Use morphemic knowledge to read and understand the meaning of words